 So what makes us different, we hear you say?
 It really is quite simple: if we can, we will!
-Just ask and we will bend over backwards to help you enjoy every second you spend with us.
+Just ask and we will bend over backward to help you enjoy every second you spend with us.
 All you have to do is ask…

 “If we don’t know who grew it, or where they grew it, we just don’t use it…”